ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ~~~~
 {: #backgroundcheck title="Background-Check Model"}

-The background-check model is so named because of the resemblance of how employers and volunteer
-organizations perform background checks.
-When a prospective employee provides claims about
-education or previous experience, the employer will contact the respective institutions or
-former employers to validate the claim.
-Volunteer organizations often perform police background
-checks on volunteers in order to determine the volunteer's trustworthiness.
-Thus, in this analogy, a prospective volunteer is an Attester, the organization is the Relying Party,
-and a former employer or government agency that issues a report is a Verifier.

 ## Combinations

-One variation of the background-check model is where the Relying Party
+One variation of the background-check model is where the Relying Party and the
-and the Verifier on the same machine, and so there is no need for a protocol between the two.
+Verifier are on the same machine, performing both functions together.
+In this
+case, there is no need for a protocol between the two.

-It is also worth pointing out that the choice of model is generally up to the Relying Party,
+It is also worth pointing out that the choice of model is generally up to the
-and the same device may need to create Evidence for different Relying Parties and different use cases
+Relying Party.
+The same device may need to create Evidence for different
+Relying Parties and/or different use cases.
+For instance, it would provide
-(e.g., a network infrastructure device to gain access to the network, and then a
+Evidence to a network infrastructure device to gain access to the network, and
-server holding confidential data to get access to that data).
-As such, both models may
+to a server holding confidential data to gain access to that data.
+As such,
-simultaneously be in use by the same device.
+both models may simultaneously be in use by the same device.

 {{combination}} shows another example of a combination where Relying Party 1 uses the
 passport model, whereas Relying Party 2 uses an extension of the background-check model.